geowa4/webrca-summarizer/README.md

 ## OpenAI-Compatible API

 To use the summarization code, you will need an OpenAI-compatible API.
-The current code is written assume [LM Studio](https://lmstudio.ai/) with Gemma 3 27b loaded.
+The current code is written assuming [LM Studio](https://lmstudio.ai/) is running and Gemma 3 27b is loaded.
 If you are using ollama or another service, change the `OpenAIModel` configuration in main.py.

 Depending on how much text was added to each of the events, the context length may need to be raised to accomodate.
 I run with 8096.

 Run `uv run gen-sumaries.py` to write the summaries for each incident to incident-summaries/.

+## Web Interface

+After running the two commands to generate the reports and summaries, view it in a browser with `uv run streamlit run ❗Incident\ Report.py`.